Samuel Deguara: Southeast Asia

 Deguara headed to Asia for the first time in his career, where he signed with Malaysian NBL side Farmcochem, winning the Malaysia Pro League title in his only season with the club, scoring 24 points and 24 rebounds in the championship game against the KL Dragons.

 Shortly after his stint in Malaysia, Deguara was signed by another Southeast Asian club, PEA, of Thailand.

 In January 2018, Deguara was signed by another Thai club and ASEAN Basketball League side Mono Vampire, where he replaced Reggie Johnson, who left the team for personal reasons.

 Deguara returned to the Southeast Asian league with San Miguel Alab Pilipinas, replacing Adrian Forbes as the team's third import.

 Taiwan

 On 21 March 2022, Deguara signed with the TaiwanBeer HeroBears of the T1 League.
 On 9 August, Deguara signed with the Tainan TSG GhostHawks of the T1 League.

 Hong Kong

 On 14 June 2023, Deguara signed with the Hong Kong Bulls of the National Basketball League.

 Return to Taiwan

 On 8 September 2023, Deguara re-signed with the Tainan TSG GhostHawks.
 On 27 January 2024, the Tainan TSG GhostHawks terminated the contract relationship with Deguara.

 Macau

 On 13 September 2024, Deguara signed with the Macau Black Bears of the East Asia Super League for the 2024–25 season.

 The Asian Tournament

-He played for Taiwan Mustangs and Aces during the 2024 and 2025 editions.
+He played for the Taiwan Mustangs, Aces, and Philippine Aces United in the 2024, 2025, and 2026 editions, respectively.